Facts About Factoring Companies: Get Business Funding Without Borrowing

 Why Are Factoring Companies Popular for Start-Ups

 Factoring companies can be especially appealing to young and rapidly growing companies.
 Since using the invoice factoring process shortens the business cash-flow cycle, many businesses can get up-and-running faster.
-Virtually eliminating the wait for invoices to be paid, factoring provides immediate cash flow to allow the start-up to rapidly expand services or manufacture more products to sell.
+Virtually eliminating the wait for invoices to be paid, factoring provides immediate business funding to allow the start-up to rapidly expand services or manufacture more products to sell.
 Even when you consider the factoring company’s discount, these businesses usually net much more profit with factoring than without.

 Call us toll free at (877) 960-1818 or contact us today to find out how easy it is to set up a Charter Capital FactorLine.
 One of our account representatives will be happy to assist you.